ml-logic-seminar/ml_logic_website/alphamaplesat.md

 </div>

 ## TL;DR
-AlphaMapleSAT (AMS) integrates Monte Carlo Tree Search (MCTS) with deductive feedback in the Cube-and-Conquer paradigm to guide cubing.
+AMS integrates Monte Carlo Tree Search (MCTS) with deductive feedback—using propagation rate via unit propagation—in the Cube-and-Conquer paradigm to guide cubing.
 By focusing exploration on promising cubes it reduces wasted work and achieves up to an 8× wall-clock speedup versus March on the hardest Kochen–Specker and Ramsey instances.

 ## Key ideas
-- MCTS-guided cubing with deductive rewards to prioritize promising branches.
+- MCTS-guided cubing with deductive rewards (propagation rate via unit propagation) to prioritize promising branches.
+- PUCT-based selection without neural nets; priors from BCP counts.
 - Boolean Constraint propagation (BCP) feedback from deeper exploration improves partition quality.
 - Keeps cubing costs low with lightweight simplification and incremental solving.